njdart/Minority-Report/docs/storage.md

                 "x2": 100,
                 "y2": 100,

-                // UUID of the "start" postit
+                // UUID of the "start" stickyNote
                 "from": "787e2dab-8490-47db-af36-5ce800d902fe",

-                // UUID of the "end" postit
+                // UUID of the "end" stickyNote
                 "to": "ca389acc-f180-4007-b46d-420f1eeace25",

                 // the type of line IE line, arrow, dashed, cardinality